 - 1. You must access the install wizard again for removal and repair of the AnyBody installation.
-You have several options: - 1.
-Use "Add or Remove Programs" from the Windows Control Panel. - 2.
-Run the self-installing exe file again. - 3.
-Run the online installation. - 2.
-HASP dongle drivers: - 1.
-If the drivers for the HASP dongles did not install properly during the installation you can install them by executing the HASP installation package in the directory, where AnyBody is installed or from the Windows Start Menu: Start AnyBody Technology AnyBody.x.x Tools.
-The available HASP installation package is an MSI package. - 2.
-You can get information about the drivers' versions from Start AnyBody Technology AnyBody.x.x Tools About...
+You have several options:

+- 1. Use "Add or Remove Programs" from the Windows Control Panel.

+- 2. Run the self-installing exe file again.

+- 3. Run the online installation.

+- 2. HASP dongle drivers:

+- 2. You can get information about the drivers' versions from Start ► AnyBody Technology ► AnyBody.x.x ► Tools ► About...
 This will reveal the installed versions of the drivers as well as the ones supplied with this version of AnyBody. - 3.
 You can remove or repair the drivers from Add/Remove Programs in the Windows Control Panel or you can run the HASP installation package again as mentioned above.
-This is also an option when running a maintenance/repair

-- installation of AnyBody, either from Add/Remove Programs or by running the self-installing exe file.
+This is also an option when running a maintenance/repair installation of AnyBody, either from Add/Remove Programs or by running the self-installing exe file.